Tikkun HaNefesh תיקון הנפש

 Heart-Fire Healing, PO Box 74, Littleton, MA 01460

 I also encourage you to respond with feedback, especially about your experiences using the haggadah.

-(The haggadah has been slightly updated as of April 6, 2017.
-The Hebrew font is much easier to read and about a dozen small clarifications or explanations have been added to the text.
-Feel free to grab an updated copy if you've previously downloaded it.)
+It had been slightly updated as of April 6, 2017.
+The Hebrew font is much easier to read and about a dozen small clarifications or explanations have been added to the text.)